-Whereas her sister the Queen has always been a paragon of virtue and self-control, Margaret was the hard drinking, chain smoking, fun loving princess.
+Whereas her sister the Queen has always been a paragon of virtue and self-control, Margaret was the hard drinking, chain smoking, vivacious princess.
 I talked about Margaret this month in the first episode of a brand new series on UKTV/Yesterday called Private Lives.

-From Monday 11 March 2019, I will be appearing in every episode of Private Lives broadcasting on UKTV’s Yesterday channel in the UKTV and other channels around the world.
 Presented by Tracy Borman, curator of the Royal Palaces in England.
-I’ll be covering the private lives of six fascinating historical characters:
+I covered the private lives of six fascinating historical characters:

 Princess Margaret – the late sister of the present Queen Elizabeth II.
 Margaret never stuck to the rules and caused constant scandal during her life.
 She’s featured in the Netflix series The Crown